ghik/recons/README.md

 ## Using standard input and output

 The REPL runs in the server JVM process, which is a different process than the client.
-This means that the standard input and output of the REPL are not connected to the client.
+This means that the standard input and output of the REPL are not connected to the client, like they would in a regular, local Scala REPL.
-If you invoke `Predef.println` or similar, you will not see the output in the console.
+If you invoke `scala.Predef.println` or similar functions in the remote REPL, you will not see the output in your terminal.

-In order to work around this to some extent, ReCon overrides `println` and `print` methods to use a custom output stream, connected to the client.
-However, remember that these overrides apply only to code written and compiled directly in the REPL.
+In order to work around this to some extent, ReCon shadows `println` and `print` methods with ones that use a custom output stream, connected to the client.
+However, they work only in code written and compiled directly in the REPL.

 You can also use `out` (a `PrintStream`) to grab direct access to this custom output stream, pass it to other functions, etc.